Roads in the United Kingdom: Tolls and congestion charges

 Tolls or congestion charges are used for some major bridges and tunnels, for example the Dartford Crossing has a congestion charge.
 The M6 Toll, originally the Birmingham Northern Relief Road, is designed to relieve the M6 through Birmingham, which is one of the most heavily used roads in the country.
 There were two public toll roads (Roydon Road in Stanstead Abbots and College Road in Dulwich) and about five private toll roads.

 Since 2006, congestion charging has been in operation in London and in Durham.

-Before 14 December 2018, the M4's Second Severn Crossing (officially 'The Prince of Wales Bridge') included tolls.
-However, after being closed for toll removal for three days, the bridge opened up again on 17 December starting with a formal ceremony.
+Before December 2018, the M4's Second Severn Crossing, officially 'The Prince of Wales Bridge', included tolls.
+After being closed for toll removal for three days, the bridge opened up again.
 Toll payment was scrapped and it marked history as it is believed to be the first time in 400 years that the crossing will be free.

+Since the abolition of tolls on the Forth and Tay Road Bridges in 2008, there are no longer any toll roads in Scotland.

 Road traffic safety

 In June 2008, the Road Safety Foundation reported that 30 per cent of the primary route network in Great Britain failed to rate as safe, and a quarter of all motorways were outside the safest risk band.

-In 2006 the 8 mi Cat and Fiddle Road between Macclesfield and Buxton was named as Britain's most dangerous road.
+In 2006, the 8 mi Cat and Fiddle Road between Macclesfield and Buxton was named as Britain's most dangerous road.
 The single-carriageway road has been the scene of 43 fatal or serious collisions since 2001, nearly three-quarters of them involving motorcyclists.
 When collisions involving motorcyclists are removed from the analysis, the A61 between Barnsley and Wakefield was found to be the most dangerous road in Britain.

 Between 2003 and 2006, the most improved safety record was for the A453 from the A38 to Tamworth in Staffordshire.
 This rural single carriageway saw an 88 per cent drop in the number of fatal or serious collisions in the last six years, taking it from a medium risk road to one of the safest.
 According to the Foundation, this has been achieved by introducing traffic lights, speed limit reductions and village pedestrian facilities.